Vencord/Docs/src/content/docs/additional/cloud.md

 Your instance has to be HTTPS capable due to [mixed content restrictions](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content) in web browsers.
 :::

-We provide a Docker build, so you don't need anything installed besides [Docker](https://docs.docker.com/compose/install/)!
+We provide a Docker build, so you don't need anything installed besides [Docker Compose](https://docs.docker.com/compose/install/)!

 ### Cloning the Repository